-The white probe tip at the end of the black probe housing must be cleaned regularly to ensure proper functioning of the Earscan.
-It should minimally be cleaned once a week and at the end of each stand, and more often if cerumen or other debris is evident, or if the Earscan repeatedly reports a block when attempting to conduct immittance testing.
+The clear tip at the end of the Titan probe must be cleaned regularly to ensure proper functioning of the Titan.
+It should minimally be cleaned once a week and at the end of each stand, and more often if cerumen or other debris is evident, if the Titan repeatedly reports a block when attempting to conduct immittance testing, or if the physical volume measurement is repeatedly low during calibration.